karlp/mosq-luaplug/README.md

-# luaplug mosquitto broker plugins, in lua.
+# luaplug: mosquitto broker plugins, in lua.

 Do you hate writing C?
 Do you yearn for the simplicity of 1 based counting and the dichotomy of arrays/tables that lua can give you?

 Do you want to do insane things inside the broker, instead of via a separate process?
+Are you _really_ excited about runtime errors bringing down your entire broker?!

 You're in luck!